• Skip to primary navigation

 • In a skillet, melt the butter and oil over medium low heat.

-• Soak each bagel half in the egg mixture for at least one minute per side.
+• Soak each bagel half in the egg mixture for about 30 seconds to one minute per side.

-• Place the soaked bagel half in the heated skillet and cook until golden, about 2 minutes.
+• Place the soaked bagel half, cut side down, in the heated skillet and cook until golden, about 2 minutes.

-• Flip and cook the other side for another 1-2 minutes.
+• Flip and cook the other side for another 1-2 minutes, until golden.
 Repeat with remaining bagels.

-• Serve the French Toast Bagels hot with desired toppings.
+• Serve the French Toast Bagels warm with desired toppings.

 • Facebook